reef-technologies/handbook/remote_administrative_assistant.md

 - You can **learn a lot**.
 The company is made up of experts in their respective fields, and you can be sure to pick up a lot of business know-how by participating in all kinds of activities at the company.
 - **Your voice counts.** The company is small, and everyone hates bureaucracy at an equal level.
 You will enjoy a close working relationship with the CEO, and you are more than allowed to bring up your concerns or come up with new ways to improve the way we do things.

-You don’t need to send us your CV – it’s enough if you fill out our [survey](https://forms.gle/YYabbGty7KRLw5gG7) and tell us a little about yourself.
+You don’t need to send us your CV – it’s enough if you fill out our survey (out of date, Remote Administrative Assistant has been found) and tell us a little about yourself.